 \section{Related Works}

-\paragraph{Game Understanding of LLMs.} While LLMs excel at language-based reasoning, effectively applying them to games remains challenging due to their reliance on static pre-training data and lack of environmental grounding~\cite{llm_game_agents_survey_2024}.
-Key challenges include: (1) \textit{Contextual grounding}: difficulty interpreting dynamic game states for consistent decision-making~\cite{hu2024pokellmonhumanparityagentpokemon}; (2) \textit{Symbolic precision}: misinterpreting game terminology and item attributes that disrupt game engine interaction~\cite{southey2012bayes}; and (3) \textit{Long-term planning}: limited memory and strategic reasoning over extended horizons~\cite{silver2016mastering,starcraft_2017,he2025enabling}.
-In this paper, we mitigate these challenges using proactive thinking, aiming to incentivize models with a deeper understanding of the game.
+\textbf{Game Understanding of LLMs.} While LLMs excel at language-based reasoning, applying them effectively to games remains challenging due to their reliance on static pre-training data and lack of environmental grounding~\cite{llm_game_agents_survey_2024}.
+Key challenges include: (1) \textit{Contextual grounding}—difficulty in interpreting dynamic game states for consistent decision-making~\cite{hu2024pokellmonhumanparityagentpokemon}; (2) \textit{Symbolic precision}—misinterpretation of game terminology and item attributes, which can disrupt interaction with the game engine~\cite{southey2012bayes}; and (3) \textit{Long-term planning}—limited memory and strategic reasoning over extended horizons~\cite{silver2016mastering,starcraft_2017,he2025enabling}.

-\paragraph{Role of RL in LLMs.} Recent advances in LLMs have highlighted the crucial role of RL in aligning model outputs with human preferences~\cite{meta_reasoner_2025,search_r1_2025}.
-While pre-training on vast text corpora enables them to generate fluent and grammatically correct text, this alone cannot ensure models are helpful, harmless, and aligned with user expectations.
-RL from human feedback (RLHF)~\cite{rlhf_2022} addresses this by training a reward model based on human preferences to guide policy optimization via methods like PPO~\cite{ppo_2017}, DPO~\cite{dpo_2023} and SimPO~\cite{meng2024simpo}.
+\textbf{Role of RL in LLMs.} Recent advances in LLMs have highlighted the crucial role of RL in aligning model outputs with human preferences~\cite{meta_reasoner_2025,search_r1_2025}.
+While pre-training on large text corpora enables LLMs to generate fluent and grammatically correct text, this alone does not guarantee that models are helpful, harmless, or aligned with user expectations.
+RL from human feedback (RLHF)~\cite{rlhf_2022} addresses this by training a reward model based on human preferences to guide policy optimization via methods such as PPO~\cite{ppo_2017}, DPO~\cite{dpo_2023}, and SimPO~\cite{meng2024simpo}.
 More recently, GRPO~\cite{grpo_paper_2024} has emerged as a flexible alternative for obtaining reward signals.
 Unlike PPO, GRPO does not strictly require a reward model; instead, it can incorporate reward signals from any function or model capable of evaluating response quality.
-This flexibility makes GRPO particularly versatile for a wide range of alignment tasks.
-Despite these advancements, the application of RL-based alignment methods—especially in game-related domains—remains an open area for further exploration.